lekha2000/Stramark_Training/Basics Express/README.md

         server : 192.168.171.36
         Database : 3316
         driver : msnodesqlv8

+    Download Node js in Vs Codes if not downloaded using npm install node

     Right Click Home.html file and open in default browser.

     Home Page will open, which Tell's about me i.e, Qualification, schooling, Favourite Stuff etc.